 Ghosts and ghost stories are inextricably linked with folklore as Andrew Martin says.
 They are also inextricably linked with heritage and our unconscious minds.
 Working at historic sites, I have often heard visitors say, “I feel I have been here before”, “it is very relaxing (or terrifying) here” and even “this place was special, yes?”
 They are experiencing something.

 Experiences of ghosts cuts across demographics and age groups.
 People I least expect to believe in ghosts have owned up to seeing things.
 There is no one type of person who believes and one who does not.
 There are more personal experiences and stories of my own, most of which are mundane, some are not pleasant.
 I am happy to leave them where they are in my life.
-Just stories that I enjoy sharing to the right person.
+Just stories that I enjoy sharing to the right person at the right time.

 I felt a little unease about publishing this post, as there is much condescension towards ghostly activity, or conversely, enthusiasm.
+Either side will find no satisfaction in what I say and me in the opposite camp.
 To be honest, I don’t want to explain the stories as either true, or a mis-interpretation of a logical reality.
 There’s no point explaining the existence of ghosts.
 If we prove them to be untrue, then there’s no mystery and we would no longer enjoy the stories.
+And, people would not believe that truth.
+The stories would continue.
 On the other hand, if we prove the existence of ghosts, what then?
 What Pandora’s Box would that unlock?